pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 # A _global_ commons?

+During this workshop there was a main track, which Jeroen Bosman and Bianca Kramer expertly put together to fulfill some of the original Helmsley grant requirements of _putting the pieces together_.
+At many points in the program there was also the opportunity for any of the participants to create an unworkshop session about any topic they wanted to discuss.
+I tried to bounce around these unworkshops and the main track, learning as much as I could.
+Good conversations were taking place at all of them.

+One unworkshop that especially stood out to me, and apparently to [many other workshop attendees][april], was a workshop led by [Ravi Murugesan][ravi] about building a commons for scholarship in the Global South.
+I have never lived in the Global South, and although I've heard great things about the widespread culture of Open Access (e.g. [SciELO]) in South America, I have a lot to learn about the challenges that researchers face around the world.
+It was an wonderfully mind-opening experience for me.
+I found out that there is a lot of leftover cruft from the colonialization of the world over the past couple hundred years by the Global North, and this extends deeply into the professional researcher's life at the academy.
+Many are resentful and feel like the North is trying to push their own ways of doing things upon others, without them having a say in what is going on.
+For many researchers in the South, the ultimate prize is to have an article published in a Northern journal.
+And this inequity has lead to serious pressures and real problems for researchers of all kinds.

-We thought it was an cool coincidence that this workshop so far has been Spanish themed.
+We, as a steering committee, thought it was a cool coincidence that this workshop so far has been Spanish themed.
 We went from Madrid to San Diego, and were able to use the colors of each city flag in designing the workshop logos, and it just worked.
-However, in this I think there is stuff we can learn from history to not repeat, but try a different way.
-And I think this is a fundamental opportunity we have here, and we need to do it right.

-Looking at [the map](#fig:journey-of-defining) from more of an _evil_ point of view, our journey from Madrid to San Diego could be thought of as a journey of _conquest_.
+But looking at [the map above](#fig:journey-of-defining) from more of an _evil_ point of view, our journey from Madrid to San Diego could be thought of as a journey of _conquest_.
 Isn't this path the same path that [Juan Rodríguez Cabrillo][cabrillo] and [others][vizcaino] took as they claimed land for Spain?
-The difference is that we are not conquistadores and we are not trying to create an [encomienda] system[^citizen_science] here!
-Far from it!
+The difference is that we are not conquistadores and we are not trying to colonialize the world or create an [encomienda] system[^citizen_science] here!
+In fact what I want is just the opposite.
+I think there is stuff here from history from which we should learn, and not repeat, and opportunities to try to do things a different way.
+And I think that we have a fundamental opportunity here, and it is critical that we do it right.

-An alternative example of an early colony that has some similarities to what we're trying to accomplish here are what we refer to now in the United States as the Pilgrims.
+I want to put forward here an alternative approach to explaining of my point by using the history of an early colony that encountered some challenges similar to what we're facing at this time.
 This colony actually sticks out in history because it did something no other colony had ever done before.
-The people from the old country came for a very different reason than most.
-They were not entrepreneurs or determined to conquer indigenous peoples, but were fleeing religious persecution.
-They wanted freedom to practice religion the way they believed.
+Many of the people in this company came for a very different reason than most.
+They were not entrepreneurs or conquistadores determined to conquer indigenous peoples, but were fleeing religious persecution.
+They came seeking freedom to practice religion the way they believed.
 This change how they approached problems, and with much patience and determination they were able to develop relationships of mutual respect with the indigenous peoples.
 They learned from each other.
 They helped each other.
 They created a new culture together and had such an impact that in this area of the world we still celebrate this amazing achievement in our [Thanksgiving holiday][thanksgiving].
 And although it wasn't perfect, they showed the world that what they did was possible.

 Now what we're doing here is not religious in nature, but I do see similarities in the motivations and desires between the two.
 Many are stuck in a system